zechtz/gepg-java/README.md

 #### XmlUtil Class

--   `convertToXmlString(Object mapper)`: Static method that takes in any DataMapper and returns its XML string representation.
+-   `convertToXmlString(Object mapper)`: Static method that takes in any DataMapper and returns its XML string representation, adds the xml declaration `<?xml version="1.0" encoding="UTF-8" standalone="yes"?>` to the message.

+-   `convertToXmlStringWithoutDeclaration(Object mapper)`: Static method that takes in any DataMapper and returns its XML string representation doesn't add the xml declaration on top of the message.

 #### GepgRequest Class